lukeswitz/WiFi-RemoteID/README.md

    - The map automatically zooms to the first valid detection for a clear view.

 5. **Real-Time Updates:**
-   The map refreshes every 5 seconds, continuously updating with new GPS data and tracking movements.
+   The map refreshes every second continuously updating with new GPS data and tracking movements.
 If no valid data is received for over 5 minutes, markers and paths for that device are removed.

 6. **Logging & Export:**
    All detections are logged to a CSV file and a KML file is generated for post-flight analysis.
 Each run creates new log files with a timestamp in the filename.